RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Use the new (pythonic) style for signals and slots.
 * Start testing Spyder with the help of Travis and AppVeyor.
 * Reorganize the code in several places (See Issue #1320).
+* Code completions and help retrieval on the Editor are done asynchronously using a client/server architecture based on pyzmq.